MasoniteFramework/docs/whats-new/masonite-2.1.md

 ## Added password reset to auth command

 In addition to all the awesome things that `craft auth` generates, we now generate password reset views and controllers as well for you

+## Route Compiler

+Fixed an issue where custom route compilers was not working well with request parameters